This is a NBD server for OpenStack Object Storage (Swift).

-After the container is setup, it can be served with swiftnbd-server:
+After the container is setup, it can be served with swiftnbdd:

-Once the server is running, nbd-client can be used to create the block device (as root):
+Then you can use nbd-client to create the block device (as root):

 modprobe nbd nbd-client 127.0.0.1 10811 /dev/nbd0

-Then /dev/nbd0 can be used as a regular block device, ie:
+Now just use /dev/nbd0 as a regular block device, ie:

 mkfs.ext3 /dev/nbd0 mount /dev/nbd0 /mnt